preshengr/Shell_classes/Notes_Shell.md

 * Zip archive data

 *_IN LINUX THERE ARE NO SECRETS_*

-#### NOTE: ####
-There are strange files in the linux enviroment that are called "Symbolic Links".
-_Symbolic Links_ are a special type of file that points to another file.

 #### MANIPULATING FILES
 One may ask why cant i use the GUI (Graphical User interface) to solve my command problems but the truth is that using the command line allows you to exercise your power and flexibilty.